Skip to content

 • level: Log level, options are debug, info, warn, error.
 It is recommended to use debug during development and debugging, and info or warn in production environments

-• log-in-console: Whether to also output logs to the console
+• log-in-console: Whether to output logs to the console simultaneously

 • max-array-elements: Maximum number of elements recorded for array type fields